In This Article:

 This license can be granted for indoor, outdoor, and mixed-light cultivation, or for a combination of two or more methods.

-In New York, cannabis cultivators are licensed by canopy type based on a system that considers certain key aspects, such as square footage (typically from 1,000 to 50,000 square feet) and the cultivation method.
+In New York, cannabis cultivators are licensed based on canopy type, using a system that considers key aspects such as square footage (typically ranging from 1,000 to 50,000 square feet) and the preferred cultivation method.

-• No person may have an interest in more than one cultivation license.
+• You cannot have an interest in more than one cultivation license.

-• Cultivators can hold a license for processing, distribution, or nursery when made available by the OCM.
+• As a cultivator, you may be permitted to hold a license for processing, distribution, or nursery only when made available by the OCM.

-• Licensees or their true parties of interest cannot own or have interest in a retail dispensary, delivery, or on-site consumption license.
+• Neither you nor the True Parties of Interest (TPIs) in your business can own or have an interest in a retail dispensary, delivery, or on-site consumption license.

 Adult-Use Conditional Cultivator License

-Created in 2022, New York's adult-use conditional cultivator license authorized existing hemp growers to apply for a permit to cultivate cannabis containing over 0.3% THC for the recreational market.
+Created in 2022, New York's Adult-use Conditional Cultivator License allowed existing hemp growers to apply for a permit to cultivate cannabis—specifically, plants containing over 0.3% THC—for the recreational market.

 NY Cannabis Microbusiness License

-The adult-use microbusiness license type is designed for small-scale, vertically integrated operations.
-It's available to businesses that engage in cultivation and at least one additional cannabis-related activity, such as processing, distribution, delivery, dispensing, or retail sale.
+The Adult-Use Microbusiness License is perfect if you want to run a small, vertically integrated cannabis operation.
+It lets you handle cultivation and at least one other cannabis-related activity, such as processing, distribution, delivery, dispensing, or retail sales.

-These licenses are typically restricted to a smaller canopy size compared to standard ones and require microbusinesses to use premises near their cultivation locations.
-The distance is determined based on whether growing areas are in or outside of New York City.
+This license is typically restricted to a smaller canopy size compared to standard ones and requires you to use premises that are near your cultivation locations.
+The distance is determined based on whether your growing area is in or outside of New York City.

-• Up to 5,000 ft2 for outdoors and up to 2,500 ft2 for mixed-light if both methods are combined
+• Combined Methods: Up to 5,000 square feet for outdoor and up to 2,500 square feet for mixed-light

-There are some restrictions for these licenses, too, including the following:
+There are some restrictions for this license, too, including the following:

-• Applicants can only hold one microbusiness license.
+• You can only hold one microbusiness license.

-• Microbusinesses cannot have interests in other licenses, including cultivation.
+• You cannot have interests in other licenses, including cultivation.

-• Microbusinesses or their true parties of interest cannot have direct or indirect interests in retail dispensaries, delivery, or on-site consumption.
+• Neither you nor the TPIs in your microbusiness can have direct or indirect interests in retail dispensaries, delivery, or on-site consumption.

-• Individuals cannot submit applications for more licenses or license types than they're legally allowed to hold.
+• You cannot submit applications for more licenses or license types than you're legally allowed to hold.

 NY Cannabis Cooperative License

-As mentioned, this license allows cooperatives to legally engage in several activities, including cultivation, but these businesses aren't permitted to sell directly to customers.
+As we mentioned, this license gives your cooperative the ability to engage in several activities, including cultivation, but you aren't permitted to sell directly to customers.

 Registered Organization Cultivation License

-While not a new license type, existing registered organizations that are authorized to cultivate, manufacture, and dispense medical cannabis can apply to enter the adult-use market.
+While this isn't a new license type, if you're an existing Registered Organization (RO) authorized to cultivate, manufacture, and dispense medical cannabis, you can apply to enter the adult-use market.

-This permit is limited to organizations that are already licensed under New York's medical marijuana program and allows them to expand into the cultivation and sale of recreational cannabis.
+This permit is specifically for organizations already licensed under New York's medical marijuana program, and it allows you to expand into the cultivation and sale of recreational cannabis.

-Although every New York registered organization can technically be eligible for this license, there may be additional requirements to transition to the adult-use market.
+Although every New York-registered organization is technically eligible for this license, you may face additional requirements when transitioning to the adult-use side.

 Preparing Your NY Cultivation License Application